 With the amount of data machines collect, it’s simple to quickly utilise algorithms to perform the finest course of action among multiple options – something too inefficient with humans.
 However, today’s machines have proven that quality is not sacrificed for efficiency, as machines can more carefully identify and predict which aspects will impact assembly line quality or speed.

-Examples of machine learning include suggesting the best course of action for employees, predict shipping times, waiting times, or behaviour models for risk prevention.
+Examples of machine learning include suggesting the best course of action for employees, predicting shipping times, and waiting times, or behaviour models for risk prevention.
 Also, data generated by machines offer insights into all areas of the production process when integrated throughout the supply chain.

 Robots will continue to innovate.
 With movement data being interconnected with IT systems and teams across longer distances and geographic locations, it is likely we will see this drive quicker and more effective business decisions.